AffanShaikhsurab/LeapStart-Ai/Design.md

 By prioritizing accessibility, the LeapStart.ai platform can truly cater to a diverse range of users, fostering an inclusive and equitable user experience.

-This design documentation outlines the thought process and rationale behind the LeapStart.ai user interface design.
-As the design team, we've carefully considered various aspects, from visual aesthetics and branding to usability and accessibility, to create a platform that empowers investors with a comprehensive and intuitive experience when evaluating startups across industries.